AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 >[!NOTE]
 >
 >You cannot modify the service that is invoked by the endpoint.
 If you attempt to modify the service, an exception is thrown.
-To modify the service associated with a given endpoint, remove the endpoint and create a new one.
+To modify the service associated with a given endpoint, remove the endpoint and create a one.
 (See [Removing Endpoints](programmatically-endpoints.md#removing-endpoints).)

 **See also**